kaunel85/ong-bylaws/bylaws.md

 47. Should a majority not be reached, the candidate receiving the fewest number of votes will be removed from the running and another round of voting will occur with the remaining candidates.
 This will repeat until a majority is reached.

-48. Is there are only two candidates remaining and a tie vote occurs, an additional two (2) minute speech or question period (at the choice of the candidate) will be provided for both candidates before another round of voting.
+48. If there are only two candidates remaining and a tie vote occurs, an additional two (2) minute speech or question period (at the choice of the candidate) will be provided for both candidates before another round of voting.

 49. After two consecutive ties, a designated Chapter Advisory Board representative will vote along with the Active Members in attendance in a third round of voting.
 If none is present, the president shall vote.